Altars of Madness: Legacy

 Many death metal fans and critics consider Altars of Madness to be one of the best death metal albums of all time.
-Jason Birchmeier of Allmusic wrote that one "cannot deny its influence", and MetalSucks likewise wrote that it is "impossible to ignore the importance of this release to the death metal genre."
+Jason Birchmeier of AllMusic wrote that one "cannot deny its influence", and MetalSucks likewise wrote that it is "impossible to ignore the importance of this release to the death metal genre."
 UK magazine Terrorizer rates this album as both Morbid Angel's and death metal's finest hour, describing it as "bludgeoning and raw but also technical, exacting and intimidatingly consistent".
-Altars of Madness has appeared at the top of lists of the greatest death metal albums of all time by Decibel magazine and Terrorizer magazine.
-In April 2006, the album was inducted into the Decibel Hall of Fame.
-The magazine wrote that the album "would turn death metal both upside down and inside out."
-Robban Becirovic of Close-Up Magazine credits Altars of Madness with launching the popularity of death metal in Sweden: